 If you notice in zombie films, despite 99 percent of all living having died, there always appears to be an absence of resources.
 Granted it is a stressor that heightens the conflict and drama but it very much parallels what is happening in real life.
 Even accounting for perishable goods, if only one percent of a given population has survived an apocalypse, there would be enough food to last indefinitely for the remaining people.

-As stated Part of what seems to drive this xenophobia is this idea that brown people are showing up in Europe and the US to “take our jobs”.
+As stated, part of what seems to drive this xenophobia is this idea that brown people are showing up in Europe and the US to “take our jobs”.
 Despite that most of the jobs occupied by foreign labor are the ones Americans simply won’t do.
+While this attribute should not determine the worth of those seeking to come here, it is a fact created by a system intent on keeping wage rates in this country artificially low.
 But just as the writers of these shows create scarcity where none should logically exist, Americans believe they are being displaced by foreign workers.
 Both are fiction.

 Another specious aspect of capitalism that persists in zombie flicks is the idea that everyone has a shot at surviving.
 One of the reasons why so many poor folks in the US vote against their own interests is because of the false belief that they will be rich someday.
 I mean why vote against your future, lottery winning, self?
 In the imagination of the viewer, they are among the one percent or less who don’t get sick and don’t get eaten.
 Which makes them one of the automatic inheritors of the planet’s wealth.
 And assuming that they manage to survive the initial infection there are still hundreds of unforeseen factors that could result in their death.